ohchon/ohchon.github.io/README.md

 # ohchon.github.io

-It may be possible for someone to remember everything they wrote or learned during development and to use it directly on the field, but I think it's very difficult.
+It may be possible for someone to remember everything they've used or learned and to use it directly during development, but I think it's very difficult.

 Above all, the reason why I created this repository or blog is for me.